Tracing the Origin of the Watchtower Society’s View of Apostasy

 This teaching handed down from the Watchtower governing body merely echoes the taught “traditions of men”.

-Let’s now consider the 173rd positive oral teaching of Judaism.
+Let’s consider 173rd positive oral teaching of Judaism.
 It speaks about obedience to the sages and to the anointed king.
 While it teaches that the king is to be absolutely obeyed under penalty of death, in the fifth paragraph are the words, “We are required to fulfill any command the king issues unless it contradicts a command of the Torah.”
-(Torah refers to God’s written law found in the Bible)
+(Torah refers to God’s written law)

 The source of this commandment is God’s statement (exalted be He), “You shall appoint for yourselves a king.”